grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/gs-gem.md

 weight: 40
 ---

-# Deploy Grafana Enterprise Metrics
+# Deploy Grafana Enterprise Metrics using the Helm chart

 Use the mimir-distributed Helm chart to deploy Grafana Enterprise Metrics (GEM) on Kubernetes.
 Here are the main differences in using the Helm chart for GEM, as compared to Grafana Mimir: